HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 ## Software needed

 -   VSCode: install recommended plugins (see course overview)
--   VirtualBox: do,n't forget the Extension Pack!
+-   VirtualBox: don't forget the Extension Pack!
 -   Git client: also install Git Bash!
 -   Azure for Students: if you do not have an Azure for Students subscription, **let us know!**